 ACM5323 Acupuncture Technique I and CNT (3 Units)

 This first course in acupuncture techniques is designed to introduce the three basic techniques of needling, moxibustion and cupping.
-Emphasizing safety and comfort, the students will learn to handle acupuncture needles, understand the use of different styles and sizes of needles and to learn to focus one’s qi and intention in order to successfully implement the basic techniques of reinforcing and reducing.
-This course includes point preparation, angle and depth of insertion, and needle removal.
+Emphasizing safety and comfort, the students will learn to handle acupuncture needles, understand the use of different styles and sizes of needles and focus one’s qi and intention in order to successfully implement the basic techniques of reinforcing and reducing.
+This course includes point preparation, angle and depth of insertion and needle removal.
 Tonification and sedation needling techniques, moxibustion and cupping techniques are also taught.
 This course will provide foundational skills leading to competency to begin clinical practice.
 It is through the study of technique and the continuous review of point location, function and surface anatomy that clinical skill develops.
 Clean needle technique is taught, as well as how to handle acupuncture related clinical emergencies.
 This course fulfills the clean needle technique (CNT) requirement as required by California CCR Sections 1399.451 and 1399.454.

 ACM5425 Acupuncture Technique II (3 Units)

 This course provides students with a wide range of acupuncture treatment skills that serve as a foundation for the clinical practice phase of the program, and helps students develop confidence as practitioners.
 Students learn how to administer treatment by practicing point location and needling techniques on one another in preparation for treating patients in the clinic.
 Specialized acupuncture skills including pricking bleeding, through-and-through, seven-star needle, guasha and dermal tacks.
 Also advanced needling techniques, such as reinforcing/reducing techniques, and other classical techniques will be discussed and practiced.
-In each class meeting, it will start with a basic discussion of the related theory, and then half of the time will be hands-on practical training.
+Each class meeting will start with a basic discussion of the related theory, and then half of the time will be hands-on practical training.

 ACM6121 Acupuncture Technique III (3 Units)